Schug Carneros Estate Winery

-Walter Schug’s winemaking career and accomplishments have been well-documented since the early 1970’s.
+Walter Schug's winemaking career and accomplishments have been well-documented since the early 1970's.
 The German-born wine guru began turning heads when he served as the Founding Winemaker of the legendary Joseph Phelps Vineyards, one of the greatest success stories of the last quarter of the 20th Century.
-While at Phelps, Schug made California’s first proprietary Bordeaux-style blend (Insignia) and also the legendary vineyard designated Cabernet Sauvignons (Backus Vineyard and Eisele Vineyard).
+While at Phelps, Schug made California's first proprietary Bordeaux-style blend (Insignia) and also the legendary vineyard-designated Cabernet Sauvignons (Backus Vineyard and Eisele Vineyard).
 He was also responsible for making the first varietal Syrah wine in the United States, and he served as a pioneer in the development of Late Harvest dessert wines (Gewurtztraminer, Riesling and Schuerbe) that were incredibly popular in his native Germany.

 The year 2003 was one to note, marking Walter Schug's 50th harvest, which is a marvelous achievement that few California vintners can match.

 Unfortunately for the wine community, Walter Schug passed away in 2015, just after celebrating his 80th birthday.
 His legacy has been carried on by his children, Alex and Claudia, who are both still active in the company, and his longtime friend and winemaker, Michael Cox.
 We are happy to share this world-renowned winery with our Gold Plus!
 Wine Club members.